Broadband availability in the UK 2024: Facts, statistics & figures

 ADSL broadband availability in the UK

-According to data sourced from Ofcom, the availability of ADSL broadband in the UK has increased significantly over the past decade.
+According to data sourced from Ofcom, the availability of ADSL broadband in the UK increased significantly over the past decade.
 In 2011, around 80% of UK premises had access to ADSL broadband with a speed of at least 2Mbps.
-However, by 2021, this figure had risen to 99% of UK premises, with the majority of these having access to speeds of at least 30Mbps.
+However, by 2024, this figure had risen to 100% of UK premises (barring a handful of truly out there rural properties – isolated coastal castles and such), with the majority of these having access to speeds of at least 30Mbps.
 This increase in availability has been driven by investment in infrastructure by broadband providers and government initiatives such as the Broadband Delivery UK (BDUK) programme.

-Despite this improvement in availability, there are still some areas of the UK that have limited access to ADSL broadband, particularly in rural areas.
-Ofcom's data shows that in 2022, around 0.31% of UK premises were unable to access broadband speeds of at least 10Mbps, which is the government's universal service obligation.
+Despite this improvement in availability, there are still some areas of the UK that have limited access to fast broadband, particularly in rural areas.
+Ofcom's data shows that in 2023, around 0.1% of UK premises were unable to access broadband speeds of at least 10Mbps, which is the government's universal service obligation.
 In response to this, there have been a number of initiatives aimed at improving connectivity in rural areas, including the Rural Gigabit Connectivity programme which aimed to provide gigabit-capable broadband to the hardest-to-reach areas of the UK.

 Percentage of Britons able to access ADSL broadband, year-on-year